Suwayomi/Tachidesk-Sorayomi/README.md

 ## Built Using

-- [Flutter](https://flutter.dev/) - Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
+- [Flutter](https://flutter.dev/) is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.

-- [Flutter Getx](https://pub.dev/packages/get) - State, Navigation & Dependencies Manager
+- [Flutter Riverpod](https://pub.dev/packages/riverpod/) - A simple way to access state while robust and testable.

-- [Flutter Getx Pattern](https://github.com/kauemurakami/getx_pattern) - A proposal to standardize your development with GetX (File structure).
+- [Riverpod Architecture](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/) - File architecture developed by [@bizz84](https://github.com/bizz84)

 Find other dependencies in [pubspec.yaml](pubspec.yaml)

 ## Credit

 - The `Tachidesk-server` project is developed by [@AriaMoradi](https://github.com/AriaMoradi) and contributors,

 - The `Tachidesk-Sorayomi` project is developed by [@DattatreyaReddy](https://github.com/DattatreyaReddy) and contributors,

 - CI-CD for `Tachidesk-Sorayomi` is developed by [@mahor1221](https://github.com/mahor1221) and contributors.

 ## License

 A link for [Tachidesk is provided here](https://github.com/Suwayomi/Tachidesk) and is licensed under `Mozilla Public License v2.0`.